calebmsword/parsec/README.md

 Each factory returns a requestor which returns a cancellor, meaning the requests can be easily cancelled.

 ### Why should I use Parsec?
-Using Parsec and requestors, we have clear separation of logic and control flow for asynchronous code.
+Using requestors and Parsec, we have clear separation of logic (requestors) and control flow (Parsec) for asynchronous code.
 This is something that Promises and async-await fail to do.
 Simple features like throttling the number of concurrent requests to a server or cancelling a remote request, things which are inconvenient with Promises or async-await, are trivial with Parsec.
 Finally, the library is small and has no dependencies.

 ### Nebula

 To simply usage of Parsec, a collection of useful requestor factories is included in the sister package [Nebula](https://github.com/calebmsword/nebula).

-Many of the factories in Nebula create requestors for making HTTP requests.
+Many of the factories in Nebula create requestors for making HTTP/HTTPS requests.

 ```javascript
 import nebula from "./nebula.js";